ceaseless-prayer/ceaseless-static/src/content/help/android-help.md

 <span id="remove-contact"></span>
 ## How do I remove contacts from Ceaseless?
-To remove contacts from Ceaseless, tap on the Menu, then People.
-Tap the "Edit" button on the upper right and select all the people you want to remove from Ceaseless and then tap "Remove".
-This will ensure they are not selected as contacts to pray for.
+There are two ways to remove contacts from Ceaseless:

+1. When a contact shows up that you want to remove from Ceaseless, you can tap on their picture and a list of possible actions appear.
+Scroll down and tap on “Remove from Ceaseless.”

+2. In the top left hand corner, go to the Menu and tap on People.
+In the list that appears, remove a contact from Ceaseless by pressing and holding the name until it turns white.
+Select any other contacts you want to remove, then once you are done, tap “Remove” in the top right hand corner.

+Either of these methods will ensure the removed contacts will not appear in Ceaseless going forward.

 ## How do I add people to pray for?
 Go to the Menu and select People.
 In the top right corner, tap the three dot symbol to add a contact.
 Fill in the necessary information and tap "Done".
 A new contact will be created and you can then add notes in Ceaseless on how to pray for them.